Important Specs Overview and Comparison Table

 Klipsch doesn’t specify the response range of these speakers, which is very odd, especially since they did with the prior models these have replaced.
 Though we can’t know for sure, it’s probably safe to assume the range has slightly improved with each.
 That said, a response floor of ~80 and ~60 Hz respectively is decent but not stellar.
 Though this is going to always be a limitation of smaller 2-way bookshelf speakers.

 The good news is that these speakers have just about every connection type anyone could want, including a line out for a subwoofer, which is something you don’t see on too many powered speakers.
 They also come included with an A/B USB cable as well as a little remote control.
 They’re also Bluetooth compatible if you want to control them directly with your device.

 One thing that’s nice is that both these speakers are quite compact and light, especially so for a powered bookshelf speaker.
 The port on the back will need room to breath, but beyond that these will be relatively easy to place as opposed to something like the behemoth JBL 3-Series.

 The one thing that’s disappointing is the mere 1 year warranty on the electronics, which is about the same you normally get with really cheap powered speakers at a bare minimum.

 Our Overall Take, As Compared To The Competition

 The newest reference powered speakers are a bit expensive, but are still a good value.
 Also, while most powered speakers are not loud enough for a full sized room, Klipsch’s are, them being a true speaker company with a longstanding rep.

-That said, the now legacy version of each (which are still not that old) are significantly cheaper and basically as good, albeit a little more dated looking.
+That said, the now legacy version of each (reviewed here), which are still not that old are significantly cheaper and basically as good, albeit a little more dated looking.
 Brand new speakers are rarely the best deal, whereas recently replaced speakers often become significantly discounted.
 The older version will probably eventually become no longer available, so now might actually be a good time to get a pair.
-Here’s a link to our review of those again.